Skip to main content

 Common Issues

 Slow Indexing: Check for large node_modules or build directories.
-Use .spacedriveignore files to exclude them.
-High Memory Usage: Reduce batch size or avoid ephemeral mode for very large directories.
+System rules automatically skip common patterns, or use .gitignore to exclude project-specific artifacts.
+High Memory Usage: Reduce batch size for directories over 1M files.
+Ephemeral mode uses around 50 bytes per entry, so 100K files requires roughly 5MB.
 Resume Not Working: Ensure the jobs database isn’t corrupted.
 Check logs for serialization errors.

 Debug Tools